lisamr/Forest_div_dis_mechanisms/README.md

 3. factors that control disease risk at the individual and plot level.
 The disease risk models used in the main text are called 'disease_risk_models'.
 Gaussian process models were also used to test if including a spatially weighted term changed the posteriors (it didn't).
 Files are named accordingly.

+I would run the model scripts first, save the model fits in another folder (in the cloud for me), and then read in the models fits again when creating the figures.
+Make sure to alter your directory when/if you want to save the models.

 ----